The Charter of the Executive Communication Council

 They wish to redefine it.

-The Executive Communication Council exists to meet three essential needs in a professional discipline that’s as ill-defined as it is urgently needed:
+The ECC exists to meet three essential needs in a fast-evolving professional discipline:

-- To showcase to the business community and to society at large, what great leadership communication is, and the profound impact it can—and must—make in the world.
+- To showcase to the business community and to society at large, what great leadership communication is, and the profound impact it can make.

 What Success Will Look Like

-- Executive communication will be the intellectual mainspring of corporate communication, with the top exec comms professional partnering with the top communication executive in the organization, if not serving in that role her- or himself.
+- Executive communication will be the intellectual mainspring of corporate communication, with communication executives partnering directly with the CEO and senior leadership.

-- More executive communication professionals will provide much more than words for top execs to say; they’ll advise and coach their leaders in every aspect of the style and substance of leadership communication.
+- Executive communication professionals will advise and coach their leaders on virtually aspect of the style, substance and symbolism of leadership communication.

-- Ultimately, the leaders of corporations, nonprofits, universities and other institutions will be more expressive and candid, and the institutions they run will be more humane and socially sensible as a result—and deservingly better regarded by their stakeholders.
+- Ultimately, the leaders of corporations, nonprofits, universities and other institutions will be more expressive and candid, and the institutions they run will be more humane, socially sensible and effective.